 He has led efforts to reach out to his former enemies, as many Americans have done with the Vietnamese over the years, seeking a commonality in purpose to end the spiraling cycle of conflicts that now engulf the world.

-I spent much of yesterday with former Mujahedeen commander, Kadir Mohmand, also an editor at Veterans Today.
+I spent much of yesterday with former Mujahedeen commander, Kadir Mohmand, also an editor at VT.

 Let us first deal with issues of why understanding Pashtuns is important.
 Some years ago, while in Pakistan, I met with military governors of Swat and the then Federally Administered Tribal Regions.
 I also met with Imran Khan, currently President of Pakistan, and discussed these issues at some length.

 Pashtuns in Pakistan number more than 30 million, perhaps up to 40 million but many of them, at least 10 million, are long term refugees from Afghanistan.

 The result is incomprehensible were one to use the framework Trump’s briefers refer to.
 None know the history, not remotely.
 Let us look at the Durand Line, another piece of diplomatic fakery, where a European power engineered out of malice, careless or both, the mayhem we see today.
 From National Geographic:

 “The Durand Line is the 2,640-kilometer (1,640-mile) border between Afghanistan and Pakistan.
 It’s the result of an agreement between Sir Mortimer Durand, a secretary of the British Indian government, and Abdur Rahman Khan, the emir, or ruler, of Afghanistan.
 The agreement was signed on November 12, 1893, in Kabul, Afghanistan.

 The Durand Line as served as the official border between the two nations for more than one hundred years, but it has caused controversy for the people who live there.